Nelarius/playground/README.md

 Here is a list of functions and variables available for use in the script component.

 ## TODO
-* The ECS is, in fact, a shared resource!
-I need to stick it into the context.
 * Towards the first demo
   * Add cube model, with origin at base
   * Instantiate it three times, scale it differently